OKMTask

 Filter parameters description:

-• The subject parameter the topic of the task.
+• The subject parameter is the topic of the task.

 • The projectId parameter must be a valid project id.

-• The orderColumn parameter must be a valid parameters of the TaskManagerTask class.
-Common used parameters are "subject", "start", "end", "progress", "owner".
+• The orderColumn parameter must be a valid parameter of the TaskManagerTask class.
+Commonly used parameters are "subject", "start", "end", "progress", "owner".
 More information at javadoc documentation.

 • The orderAsc parameter orders ascending or descending.